sukykaur/AzureBlueprintDW/overview.md

 A SQL load balancer is deployed to load balance and manage SQL traffic, ensuring high performance.
 Furthermore, all virtual machines in this reference architecture are deployed in an availability set, and SQL Server instances are configured in an AlwaysOn availability group for high-availability and disaster-recovery capabilities.

-This data warehouse reference architecture also deploys an Active Directory tier for identity management.
+This data warehouse reference architecture also deploys Azure Active Directory (AAD).
+AAD is used to manage the deployment and provision access to personnel interacting with the environment.
+Azure Services such as Key Vault also interact with AAD.
 All virtual machines are domain-joined, and Active Directory group policies are used to enforce security and compliance configurations at the operating system level.

 A virtual machine is deployed as a management jumpbox (bastion host) to provide a secure connection for administrators to access deployed resources.
 The data is loaded into the staging area through this management jumpbox.
 It is recommended that you configure a VPN or Azure ExpressRoute connection for management and data import into the reference architecture subnet.